 Post COVID-19 Pandemic – Reviewing your Network Security

 The speed at which the COVID-19 pandemic has developed has meant that companies may have been forced to circumvent some of their security arrangements to provide capabilities for remote working.
-Companies have been scrambling to set up impromptu remote working facilities utilising insecure online services.
-IT departments will no doubt have been forced to punch holes in their firewalls to enable remote access to corporate systems and an army of virus ridden home PCs will suddenly have gained access to sensitive company data.
-The long-term implications of these actions have yet to unfold but with breaches to GDPR regulations attracting large penalties, the consequences could be severe.
+Companies have been scrambling to set up impromptu remote working facilities sometimes using insecure online services.
+IT departments will no doubt have been punching holes in their firewalls to enable temporary remote access to corporate systems and an army of virus ridden home PCs will suddenly have gained access to sensitive company data.
+The long-term implications of these actions have yet to unfold but with the constant upward trend in cyber attacks, it is not difficult to understand why businesses view cyber crime as one of the top risks they face particularly as breaches to GDPR regulations are attracting large penalties, the consequences could be extremely severe.

 How to operate during a pandemic!

 I imagine many CEOs will be scouring their business continuity plans (BCP) looking for the section that covers “how to operate during a pandemic”.
 Undoubtedly when the dust settles companies will want to revaluate their BCPs and implement changes to mitigate any future similar events.
 They will also hopefully be considering the positives that have materialised from these enforced new working arrangements.
 As an example, my local village stores did not take card payments before the pandemic however within a few days almost all had setup online stores providing home delivery services.
 This crisis has forced companies to rethink the way that they operate.
 Change can be a very good thing